I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 How Do You Receive Forgiveness?

-Receiving forgiveness is not complicated, but it does require sincerity.
+Receiving forgiveness is not complicated, but it does require surrender.

 The Bible outlines a few simple steps: